 Sports nutrition – also called eating for performance – is a topic near and dear to my heart.
-As a competitive Olympic weightlifter, coach, and holistic nutritionist, I frequently work with athletes to tweak their food to fit a real food template.
+As a competitive Olympic weightlifter, coach, and holistic nutritionist, I frequently work with athletes to tweak their food to fit a paleo or real food template.

 Sometimes, to boost performance, it may be beneficial to get a bit more specific with your nutrition according to a plan.
 It’s not for everyone, but if you have specific performance goals, it can help you to dial things in.

 To prepare for some big weightlifting meets in the last two years, I’ve gone through two different 12-week programs.
 (Even coaches need coaches.)
 By far, my favorite of the two and the one I recommend to fellow athletes is Renaissance Periodization (RP).
-(Use my code to save 10%: steph10.)

 Here’s why I like it as a short-term strategy: